WScore/Validator/README.md

 ### Installation

-use composer. only dev-master is available...
+Use composer. only dev-master is available...

 ```json
 "require": {